 Neighborhood Infrastructure Improvements

 An additional priority of the Village's CDBG plan is infrastructure improvements in low to moderate income neighborhoods.
-These improvements include public street reconstruction and lighting.
-In 2016, CDBG funds were used to reconstruct Apache Lane, and in 2017 funds were used for reconstruction of Crescent Lane and Cardigan Place.
+These improvements include public street reconstruction.
+In 2018, CDBG funds were used towards the reconstruction of Abbey Wood Drive.
 For a map of eligible neighborhoods, click HERE.

 Cook County HOME Consortium

 The Village joined the Cook County HOME Investment Partnerships Program in October 2015.
 This combined funding effort can be used for low to moderate income housing development, housing assistance and support, residential rehabilitation, or down-payment assistance.

 2019-2020 CDBG Annual Action Plan Draft Available for comment

 The Village of Hoffman Estates will hold a public hearing on Thursday, June 27, 2019 at 4:00 p.m. in the Frank Alexa Training Room at Village Hall to receive public input on the Village's draft CDBG Annual Action Plan (AAP).
 The Plan provides a roadmap for the use of funds by the Village of Hoffman Estates for the 2019 Program Year (October 1, 2019 to September 30, 2020).